Dealing with stiffness or soreness?

 OPTIONAL: Practice your grounding and breathing exercises here as well.

 Wrapping It Up

-Use your body to guide you on which activity to perform.
-It is important that you stay in each position for at least 5 minutes for these exercises to be effect.
+In conclusion, remember to use your body to guide you on which home exercises to perform.
+It is important that you stay in each position for at least 5 minutes for these exercises to be effective.
 If you can’t spare 5 minutes, reschedule for a different time!